junchangwang/DuckDB-CUBIT/README.md

 ---------------

 - Start DuckDB by using the command "./build/release/duckdb db_file"
 - Load TPC-H module by using the command "LOAD tpch;"
 - (The first time only) Generate TPC-H workload (SF=10) by using the command "call dbgen(sf=10);"

-- Use the CUBIT-powered DuckDB to perform Q6 by simply typing "pragma tpch(6);"
+- Perform a TPC-H Q6 query on CUBIT-powered DuckDB by simply typing "pragma tpch(6);"